 - About 30% of pituitary adenomas produce prolactin.
 The second most common hormone produced by adenomas is growth hormone (GH), followed by adrenocorticotropin hormone (ACTH).
 Thyroid-stimulating hormone (TSH) is rarely produced by adenomas.
 Adenomas that secrete combinations of different hormones are referred to as plurihormonal adenomas.
 Adenomas producing both prolactin and GH are the most common type of such mixed tumors.

-- Null cell adenomas are tumors ...
+- Null cell adenomas are tumors that ...